aimeos/aimeos-docs/src/frontend/jsonapi/baskets.md

 To be able to retrieve the basket, you need the basket resource endpoint from the OPTIONS request.
-Depending on the used routes it might be something like:
+Depending on the used routes it might be something like this:

 === "CURL"
     ```bash